Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Experiments

-The set functions in explainable AI tasks, being based on stochastically-trained models, often exhibit variance.
-We investigated how the estimation errors vary with random noise added to the set function, and as shown in Figure~\ref{fig:l2-by-noise}, Kernel Banzhaf and its variant without paired sampling are more robust to this noise than the other algorithms, especially when the level of noise size is low.
+The set functions in explainable AI tasks are often estimates of a random process e.g., the expectation of a model's prediction on a randomly sampled observation.
+We measure how robust each estimator is to inaccurate set function values by running experiments on the modified set function $v(S) + x$ where $x \sim \mathcal{N}(0,\sigma)$ for a given noise level $\sigma$.
+As shown in Figure~\ref{fig:l2-by-noise}, Kernel Banzhaf and its variant without paired sampling are more robust to this noise than the other algorithms, especially when the level of noise size is low.
 This suggests that Kernel Banzhaf is particularly well-suited for real-world applications where the set function is approximated.
+In Appendix \ref{app:adversarial_perturbations}, we explore how adversarial noise affects estimator performance, finding that Kernel Banzhaf continues to give the best performance in the adversarial noise setting.